stevef1uk/cassuservice/README.md

 ```
 In order for this command to work the environment variable CASSANDRA_SERVICE_HOST needs to set to the host name(s) of the Cassandra cluster.
 Setting the PORT environment variable will make it easier to test
-If the cassandra database has authentication enabled then also set CASSANDRA_USERNAME and CASSANDRA_USERNAME env vars
+If the cassandra database has authentication enabled then also set CASSANDRA_USERNAME and CASSANDRA_PASSWORD env vars

 For the example above the command to test it is:
 ```